 Taxes and tipping

-Consumption tax (called shohizei) (8%) is levied on nearly all goods and services in Japan, but you won’t necessarily notice it in shops because the tax is already included on price tags.
+Consumption tax (called shohizei) (10%) is levied on nearly all goods and services in Japan, but you won’t necessarily notice it in shops because the tax is already included on price tags.
 However, foreign tourists can buy many goods tax-free – look for the sign saying ‘Japan Tax-free shop’ in shop windows.
 You will need to show your passport but the advantage is that the tax will be deducted immediately.
 Note that if you take food out (from a supermarket or convenience store) the tax is 8% but if you eat in it is 10%.

-There is no culture of tipping in Japan but see box p50 in Japan by Rail.
+There is no culture of tipping in Japan but see box p72 and p75 in Japan by Rail.

 Contrary to popular belief, a visit to Japan doesn’t have to be expensive but it is important to plan your budget as it is an easy country to spend money in.